If you would like to help us in our campaign to save Alton station's historic footbridge, here are the things you can do to help:

 Join &/or volunteer your help to Friends of Alton Station

-At the time of writing (May 2019), the removal of the footbridge has recently been moved to March 2020.
-This new date not only gives us more time to prepare and fund-raise, but it marks a positive change of attitude from Network Rail.
-That isn't to say that things are going to be plain sailing, but it would appear that things are moving in our favour.
+The campaign has taken a new turn now that the footbridge has been removed (on Saturday 7th March 2020).
 Many thanks to those of you who wrote to our MP, Damien Hinds, and also Andrew Haines, Chief Executive Network Rail.
 Everyone's campaigning has made a real difference to the negotiations and we are now on course for making a success of our project to save the footbridge.

-As things progress, it is likely that we will need to step-up our campaign for donations, although at this stage the costs for removal have yet to be quantified.
+Now that we are starting the phase to restore the bridge, we need to step-up our campaign for donations to cover the costs of materials, tools etc and ultimately the costs of putting in its new location at the station.
 Many people have already made donations to us through our Just Giving page, so thanks to all of you.
 If you have yet to help our cause, please consider making a donation (the link is above).

 In the autumn of 2018, Friends of Alton Station were invited by Network Rail to provide our own version of how we think the bridge could be removed.
-This we did, both using our volunteers and more recently, by involving a professional engineering company (Andun) to provide the detailed data.
-We recently met representatives of Network Rail and there will now be ongoing work to set down the costs, agree our contribution and all the other details required for saving the bridge.
+This we did, both using our volunteers and by involving a professional engineering company (Andun) to provide the detailed data.
+We then did our best to work with Network Rail to finally get the bridge removed.

-We have been extremely patient over the five years since we first started negotiations with Network Rail, but it has been hard work getting support for our project.
-The campaigning has led to Network Rail having a change of heart, so one can only hope that this will lead to a successful outcome.
+We have been extremely patient over the five years since we first started negotiations with Network Rail and it was been hard work getting support for our project.
+The campaigning has led to Network Rail to change their tune and ultimately to them handing over the central section of the bridge for us to restore.